nbdnnm/RaceChrono-Display/README.md

 ```setRotation``` and ```onScreen``` in the main.cpp are responsible for manipulation the data on the screens.
 Play with it if you want to adjust it.

 ```monitors``` array define which data to get from RaceChrono.
 Put there anything you need and available in https://racechrono.com/support/equations/identifiers

+4. Then power it with USB-C in your car and connect to RaceChrono in Settings->Other devices->Add device->RaceChrono DIY->Bluetooth LE->select it and enable Monitor switch->OK